Skip to main content

 Borrowed Car Accidents: Who Pays?
 Related Resources

-Car accidents, particularly when you're borrowing another person's vehicle, can become complicated.
-While the insurance follows the car, not the driver, there are situations where your own automobile coverage may come into play.
-Learn more about your options by speaking with an experienced personal injury attorney in your jurisdiction.
+Vehicle accidents, particularly when you're borrowing another family member's or friend's vehicle, can become complicated and require the help of a car accident attorney.
+While the insurance follows the car, not the motorist, there are situations where your own automobile coverage may come into play.

 Can I Solve This on My Own or Do I Need an Attorney?